AlbertaSat/ex2_ground_station_website/README.md

 **[Source code documentation](#)** - This is automatically generated documentation for the source code.
 When you make changes to the code, update this documentation to match it using `source ./update_docs.sh`

 **[RESTful API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - This is documentation for the RESTful backend API of this Flask app.
-Relevant source code is located in `groundstation/backend_api`.
 There are examples of requests that you can make to the backend and what responses to expect.
+The relevant source code is located in `groundstation/backend_api`.

 **[Glossary](https://github.com/UAlberta-CMPUT401/AlbertaSat/wiki/Glossary)** - Go here if you're confused about a word or phrase that we keep using.